ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   of doing something unexpected, thanks to @sanssecours for reporting (see #1483)

+Compilation:

+- list and spec plugins are needed if tests are enabled.
+  So if ENABLE_TESTING is checked, a storage, a resolver, the list and the spec plugin is needed.

 ## Notes for Maintainer

 These notes are of interest for people maintaining packages of Elektra: